linux-automation/usbsdmux/README.rst

 Purpose
 -------
-This software is used to control a special piece of hardware called usb-sd-mux from the command line or python.
+This software is used to control a special piece of hardware called USB-SD-Mux from the command line or python.

-The usb-sd-mux is build around a `Microchip USB2642 <http://www.microchip.com/wwwproducts/en/USB2642>`_ card reader.
+The USB-SD-Mux is build around a `Microchip USB2642 <http://www.microchip.com/wwwproducts/en/USB2642>`_ card reader.
 Thus most of this software deals with interfacing this device using Linux ioctls().

 This software is aimed to be used with `Labgrid <https://github.com/labgrid-project/labgrid>`_.
 But it can also be used stand-alone or in your own applications.